2 Kings 15

 2 Kings 15:29-31The First Deportation

-Tiglath-pileser does not come as a tributary-taker this time.
-He comes as a conqueror.
+Tiglath-pileser arrives this time as a conqueror.
 He takes the northern and eastern territories of Israel - all of Galilee, Gilead, and Naphtali.
 The tribes who lived there are deported to Assyria.
 It is the first deportation of Israel.
 Many of these people will never return.
 They will be absorbed into the Assyrian empire and their identity will be lost.
 They become the "Lost Tribes of Israel."

 With Israel falling to Assyria, Hoshea assassinates Pekah and takes the throne.
 It is another coup, another murder.
 But Hoshea's reign marks the beginning of the end for the northern kingdom.
 Israel will not last another generation.